 Some restaurants offer a vegetarian option.
 It's suggested that gluten free travelers bring snacks.

 Our Chef in Burgundy can offer vegetarian or vegan options only if diet restrictions have been communicated in advance.

 You’ll be traveling on a private bus throughout your trip.

 There will be early morning departures on some days in order to optimize your itinerary.

-Single travelers are paired with someone of the same sex
+Solo travelers are paired with someone of the same gender

 Please be aware that some hotel rooms in Europe can be smaller and don't always provide minibar, safe or air-conditioning.

 Laundry available at most hotels for an extra fee (inquire with front desk).